SohaT7/Movies-ETL/README.md

  - Columns with atleast 90% non-null values are kept.
  - The columns 'Box office', 'Budget', 'Release date', and 'Running time' are cleaned and transformed as need be.

- The resultant cleaned and transformed Wikipedia data is can be seen in the wiki_movies_df DataFrame below:
+ The resultant cleaned and transformed Wikipedia data can be seen in the wiki_movies_df DataFrame below:

 ![wiki_movies_df](https://github.com/SohaT7/Movies-ETL/blob/main/Images/wiki_movies_df.png)